 Precautions and Product Features

-According to the Drano website, you can use Drano Liquid Drain Clog Remover and Cleaner in garbage disposals, bathroom drains, kitchen drains and in other drains like laundry sinks.
-Drano is made of aluminum, salt, bleach, sodium nitrate and lye, so as soon as you pour Liquid Drano in your affected area, it will start to unclog your drain on contact, explains Einstein Pros.
+You can use Drano Liquid Drain Clog Remover and Cleaner in garbage disposals, bathroom drains, kitchen drains and in other drains like laundry sinks.
+Drano is made of aluminum, salt, bleach, sodium nitrate and lye, so as soon as you pour Liquid Drano in your affected area, it will start to unclog your drain on contact.

 If it does spill, clean up the liquid quickly and make sure you don't get any Drano on your hands or face.
 Most important, do not use Liquid Drano in your toilet.
 When you have used all the Drano, never repurpose the container.
 Instead, rinse the container and discard it.